 The Leibniz-Centre General Linguistics (ZAS) is a non-university research centre located in the federal state of Berlin.
-The umbrella organisation of ZAS is the Berlin Centers for Advanced Studies in the Humanities (Geisteswissenschaftliche Zentren Berlin e.V.).
+The umbrella organization of ZAS is the association Geisteswissenschaftliche Zentren Berlin e.V.
+(GWZ).
 Since January 2017 the Bund-Länder Commission has been supporting ZAS’s research as a member of the Leibniz-Association.

 Research at ZAS is dedicated to the description and explanation of the structure of natural language and its breadth of variation.
 The aim is to better understand this central human capacity and its biological, cognitive and social factors, thereby laying the foundation for the understanding of the basic structure, acquisition, and processing of language and its impairments as well as for applications in language technology.

 In four research areas at ZAS, experts from all core areas of linguistics are currently working: Phonetics, Phonology, Morphology, Syntax, Lexicon, Semantics and Pragmatics as well as Child Language Acquisition.
 Externally acquired third-party funded projects are attached to the four research areas.
 The concentration of active research in multiple linguistic sub-disciplines in a single institution is unique in Germany and facilitates a direct exchange of current research findings and methods.
 Numerous stays of visiting researchers and scholarship holders, national and international workshops and conferences provide important impulses for the scientific work at ZAS.